abatten/abatten.github.io/pages/research.md

 ## Research Interests

 ### Cosmic Expansion and Hubble Tension
+#### I am using the Hubble Space telescope and the Tip of the Red Giant Branch Stars to measure the expansion rate of the Universe.

 !["A visualisation of the cosmic distance ladder to measure H0 from supernovae."](/images/research/distance_ladder.png)
 <sup>Image Credit: NASA, ESA and A. Feild (STScI)</sup>